ch4mpy/spring-addons/samples/tutorials/reactive-resource-server/README.md

 ```

 ### 3.3.
 Authorities Mapping
-As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, when "roles" are a way to represent what a resource-owner himself is allowed to do on resource servers.
+As a reminder, the `scope` of a token defines what a resource-owner allowed an OAuth2 client to do on his behalf, where "roles" are a way to represent what a resource-owner himself is allowed to do on resource servers.

 RBAC is a very common pattern for access-control, but neither OAuth2 nor OpenID define a standard representation for "roles".
 Each vendor implements it with its own private-claim(s).

-Spring Security default authorities mapper, which maps from the `scope` claim, adding the `SCOPE_` prefix, won't satisfy to our needs (unless we twisted the usage of the `scope` claim on the authorization-server to contain user roles, off course).
+Spring Security default authorities mapper, which maps from the `scope` claim, adding the `SCOPE_` prefix, won't satisfy to our needs (unless we twisted the usage of the `scope` claim on the authorization-server to contain user roles, of course).

 We'll implement a mapping of Spring Security authorities from OpenID private claims with the following specifications:
 - possibly use several claims as source, all of those claims being a string array or a single string of comma separated values (Keycloak for instance can provide with roles in `realm_access.roles` and `resource_access.{client-id}.roles`)